FrancisPadero-GitHub/vite-wealthwise-final/README.md

 # WealthWise
-Simple personal budget monitoring app for your daily simple spendings you wanna track of
+Simple personal budget monitoring app for your daily simple daily spendings you wanna track off.

 ## Features to be added